Agreement on Disengagement between Israel and Syria: Background

-Attrition warfare greatly increased in the coming months, and between March and May there were over a thousand different incidents, including heavy bombings on cities in the Golan as well as constant fire at Israel Defense Forces (IDF) forces, and battles over the control of Mount Hermon.
+Attrition warfare greatly increased in the coming months, and between March and May there were over a thousand different incidents, including heavy bombings on cities in the Golan as well as constant fire at Israel Defense Forces, and battles over the control of Mount Hermon.
 Throughout this period, fears that the battles will become a full-scale war delayed the release of reserve units in months.
 Syrians demanded Israeli withdrawal from large territories in the Golan which they had lost.

 Eventually Israel agreed to withdraw from all the territories occupied during the war, consisting of approximately 25 km2 on the Israeli side of the Purple Line (1967 armistice line).
-In exchange, a 235 square kilometer (146 sq mi) UNDOF buffer zone was formed on the Syrian side of that line.
+In exchange, a 235 square kilometer (146 sq mi) United Nations Disengagement Observer Force Zone was formed on the Syrian side of that line.
 According to testimonies of the participants in the negotiations, there were bargainings about the smallest detail until the agreement was signed in Geneva on May 31, 1974 (more than seven months after the ceasefire declaration).
-The negotiations led to many misunderstandings and indirectly caused the crises of fire incidents, such as when Israel agreed to give back Syria the control over Quneitra, Syria interpreted it as if the area referred to included the Avital and Bental mountains, while Israel intended only to the area of the city itself.
+The negotiations led to numerous misunderstandings and indirectly caused the crises of fire incidents, such as when Israel agreed to give back Syria the control over Quneitra, Syria interpreted it as if the area referred to included the Avital and Bental mountains, whilst Israel intended only to the area of the city itself.
 The negotiations went on with continued U.S. pressure on Israel.

 Details and implementation

 It was decided in the agreement that the two countries will maintain the ceasefire and immediately return prisoners of war on both sides.
 Then, it said, Israel will withdraw from all the enclaved areas and the Hermon top it occupied during the war, and a surface of about 25 km2 around the city of Quneitra and other small areas occupied during the Six-Day War.
-Finally, two separation lines were put into place: Israeli (marked in blue) and Syrian (marked in red), including a 235 km2 UNDOF buffer zone on the Syrian side.
+Finally, two separation lines were put into place: Israeli (marked in blue) and Syrian (marked in red), including a 235 km2 United Nations Disengagement Observer Force buffer zone on the Syrian side.

-The agreement stated that the Syrian civilians forced to leave their homes in the buffer zone will be able to return to them, as it pledged fight terrorist activities in the Golan Heights.
+The agreement stated that the Syrian civilians that were forced to leave their homes in the buffer zone will be able to return to them, as it pledged to fight terrorist activities in the Golan Heights.
 These two undertakings were given as an oral commitment to the United States.
-Following the agreement was the establishment of the United Nations Disengagement Observer Force Zone (UNDOF), which appointed 1,043 soldiers to oversee the buffer zone.
+Following the agreement was the establishment of the United Nations Disengagement Observer Force buffer zone, which appointed 1,043 soldiers to oversee the buffer zone.

+Prisoners were returned immediately after the signing of the agreement (June 1–6, 1974), and Israel withdrew from Mount Hermon and the enclave areas.
+The new separation line was completed on June 26, 1974.